onkelbrigitte/AzureHackathon/Instructions/ImageRecognition.md

 (if you click on AI + Machine Learning you can have a look at all available Cognitive Services API's)

 Whenever you create a new resource it always gives you a list of helpful links like documentation, tutorials, pricing etc.
-Click on Create and fill out the necessary fields.
+Click on Create and fill out the necessary fields:
 - Name: Choose a name for your resource
 - Subscription: Choose the trial or your own subscription
 - Resource Group: Click Create New and choose a name
 - Location: We recommend the location that is closest to your location
 - Pricing: F0 is sufficient for the tutorial - you can change it later if necessary

 ![ic-create-custom-vision](../Assets/ic-create-custom-vision.png)